Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 Better than “The Buck Stops Here”

 One last story: In Missouri, inside the Truman Memorial Museum with its high ceilings and big rooms, Aaron started, “vocalizing.”
 Oh, how it echoed.
-The guard came up to us and said either Aaron would have to be quiet or leave.
-Tom started to go when another tourist came running from across the room.
-He looked the guard right in the eye and said, “How dare you speak to them like that.
+The guard approached us and said Aaron needed to be quiet or leave.
+Tom began to go when another tourist came running from across the room.
+He looked the guard in the eye and said, “How dare you speak to them like that.
 That young man is a citizen of this country and has a right to be here.
 Harry Truman was a strong supporter of the ordinary person.
 He, of all people, would want them to be here.”

-As we pulled the car into our driveway, Tom and I were wondering if it was worth it.
+As we pulled the car into our driveway, Tom and I wondered if it was worth it.
 Would we ever take another road trip?
 But like always, our children showed us the way.
-As he was running into the house to be the first person in the bathroom, Tommy called over his shoulder, “Next year I want to go to Florida!”
+As Tommy ran into the house to be the first person in the bathroom, he called over his shoulder, “Next year I want to go to Florida!”

 And crown thy good with brotherhood, from sea to shining sea!